The Angel of Poetry shook me with his muscled hands tonight, but no words divulged/streamed from my mouth or hands.

-I sewed up those wounds yesterday, I told him, and asked to lie in his dark wings.
+I sewed up those wounds yesterday, I told him.
+And asked to lie in his dark wings.

-The Japanese plum peonies have surrendered their blooms to the rain, the hidden moon.
+The Japanese plum peonies have surrendered their blooms to the storm, the hidden moon.

-There’s still the smell of lilacs we waited for an eternity to open and unseal spring’s nectar.
-Nothing is frozen externally, at least.
+The redolent dusty lilacs we waited for an eternity to open have unsealed spring’s nectar.

-At dinner, I missed the conversations, pulled into the interstices of lost music.
+I missed the conversations at dinner, pulled into the interstices of lost music.

 I told him I ripped pages for folded paper ships; how one match took out the whole fleet.